 The main features of the statutory provisions are:

-Section 20 contains provisions to clarify the stage at which proceedings may be regarded as having been finally decided in favour of an unassisted party.
-These provisions largely relate to the possibility of an appeal being taken against the decision concerned.
-The court may refuse to make an order under section 19 if an appeal may be taken against the decision.
+Normally an application under section 19 is made where no further appeal is considered, made or proceeds.
+If an appeal is taken against the decision concerned, the court may make or refuse to make an order [section 19 of the Legal Aid (Scotland) Act 1986] but postpone its effect.
 If an appeal is allowed to be made late, the court may order the unassisted party to repay any expenses paid to them to the Fund.

 The main procedural rules are:

-If an order is made in accordance with the provisions of section 19 and rule 6 for payment to an unassisted party of their expenses out of the Fund, under section 19(6) we will assess these expenses on the party and party basis, and include the expenses of applying for the order for payment out of the Fund.
-We will calculate the expenses in accordance with the ordinary judicial tables of fees, not the legal aid tables.
+If an order for payment of expenses to an unassisted party from the Fund is granted, we will assess these expenses on the party and party basis [section 19(6) of the Legal Aid (Scotland) Act 1986].
+We will also include the expenses of applying for the order for payment out of the Fund.
+This will be calculated in accordance with the ordinary judicial tables of fees, not the legal aid tables.